pulp/pulp/docs/sphinx/rpm-user-guide/admin-client/repo/sync-publish.rst

 A repository sync can be :ref:`triggered immediately <repo-sync-run>` or :ref:`scheduled <repo-sync-scheduling>` to occur at a later time with an optional recurrence.
 An individual repository can only have at most one sync operation running at any time.
-If another sync is requested, either manually or by its schedules, it will be queued up to execute once all other pending tasks related to that repository have resolved.
+If a sync is in progress when attempting to run one, the progress of the running operation is displayed.

+When running a sync, the repository is locked to prevent conflicting changes from happening while the sync executes.
 For instance, if a repository is in the process of synchronizing and the user attempts to update the repository's configuration, the update call will be postponed until the sync finishes.
-If another sync is requested while the first is still executing, that second sync call will execute once the first sync completes and the update takes place.

 All sync related commands are found in the ``repo sync`` section of the CLI.